mbejger/TDFstat/docs/input_data.md

 ### Running:

 `genseg-hdf` requires a configuration file in the INI format.
-An example file is provided in the source directory [H1_0072_6d.g2d](https://github.com/Polgraw/TDFstat/blob/main/genseg/H1_0072_6d.g2d).
+An example config file is provided in the source directory [H1_0072_6d.g2d](https://github.com/Polgraw/TDFstat/blob/main/genseg/H1_0072_6d.g2d).
-All configuration options are explained in the comments in this file.
+All configuration parameters are explained in the comments in this file.

 * To generate list of Analysis Ready segments this python script can be used: